ing-bank/lion/docs/components/navigation/steps/overview.md

 # Navigation >> Steps >> Overview ||10

-`lion-steps` breaks a single goal down into dependable sub-tasks.
+A web component that can be used to break a single goal down into dependable sub-tasks.

 ```js script
 import { html } from '@lion/core';